-In our future work, we plan to implement McMillan's interpolation-based lazy-abstraction approach [19], and experiment with SBE versus LBE versions of his algorithm.
+In our future work, we plan to implement McMillan's interpolation-based lazy-abstraction approach [16], and experiment with SBE versus LBE versions of his algorithm.
+Furthermore, we plan to investigate the use of adjustable precision-based techniques for the construction of the large blocks on-the-fly (instead of the current preprocessing step).